Carbon Management

 Read More

-• How could the market ramp-up for captured CO2, its certificates and the necessary transport infrastructure be organised?
+• How could the market ramp-up for CO2 capture, transportation and certificates take shape?

 Read More

-• At what cost do the individual steps of the CCUS value chain take place and which players are involved?
+• What costs are incurred in the CCUS value chain and which players are involved?

 Read More